Carmen Barajas Sandoval

 Carmen Barajas Sandoval (Countess of Bragny.
 Countess of Barajas) (May 19, 1925 - November 5, 2014) was a Mexican aristocrat, film executive producer, best-selling author and internationally known socialite, famous for her Mexican and international films and later in her life, by her biographies of stars such as María Félix and Jorge Negrete.

 Family

 She was born Maria Del Carmen Barajas Y De Sandoval Paullada in Mexico City, Mexico.
 Her parents were Lorenzo Barajas and Edelmira Sandoval Paullada Escoffier.

 Her mother was a descendant of Charles Louis Escoffier, Count of Bragny, a member of the House of Bourbon-Montpensier.
-He was a director of the Royal Academy of Surgery and personal physician to Louis XVI of France.
+He was a director of the Royal Academy of Surgery and personal physician to King Louis XVI of France.
 During the French Revolution (1789–1799), Bragny left France and settled in Campeche, Campeche, Viceroyalty of New Spain.

 His father was the grandson of Fernando De Barajas Y De Fernán Nuñez, Count of Barajas.